craftercms/docs/source/by-role/author/author-screens.rst

 This screen is an overview of the workflow for that given project.
 The project dashboard has different dashlets depending on your role.

-Each dashboard has a header
+Each dashlet has a header

    Expand Collapse control.
-Each widget can be closed and opened to hide the items shown by the widget.
+Each dashlet can be expanded to be display more items in the dashlet and minimized to return it to its tile position in the dashboard.

-   This setting is remembered by your browser
+   Refresh control.
+Each dashlet has a refresh control to refresh the items displayed.

    Dashlet title and count.
-Most dashlets include a count at the end of the name for the number of items in the widget
+Some dashlets include a count at the end of the name for the number of items in the dashlet

-   Dashlet level options.
-Options are different on each widget
+   Page number dropdown.
+Allows author to navigate to a certain page by  selecting a page number from the dropdown

    Show count.
-Some dashlets allow the author to decide how many items they want to see in the dashlet
+Dashlets allow the author to decide how many items they want to see in the dashlet

-   Content "type" filter:  Some dashlets allow you to filter them by a broad content type (All, Pages, Components)
+   Page forward and back.
+Allows the author to navigate back and forth between available pages

 |
 |

 .. image:: /_static/images/content-author/project-dashboard.webp
-    :width: 95 %
+    :width: 85 %
     :align: center
     :alt: Navigating Studio - Project Dashboard